-In describing his vision for communications, Hogen praises the work of Frank Karel, RWJF’s first vice president for communications, who elevated philanthropic communications, once an afterthought, to the forefront of funding efforts.
+In describing his vision for communications, Hogen praises the work of Frank Karel, RWJF’s first vice president for Communications, who elevated philanthropic communications, once an afterthought, to the forefront of funding efforts.
 As Hogen puts it: “Since Karel, RWJF has always been in the vanguard of strategic communications.
-My objective is to ensure that communications continue to play a pivotal role in improving the health of our nation.”
+My objective is to ensure that communications continue to place a pivotal role in improving the health of our nation.”

 Previously, Hogen served as director of strategic communications at Yale University, where he led the university’s efforts to burnish its reputation as a center of excellence in science, engineering, medicine, and the arts.
 His communications initiatives helped to tell the stories of Yale through videos, podcasts, feature articles, and partnerships with leading media.

-Hogen also served as vice president, public affairs, for Purdue Pharma; vice president, external affairs, for the scientific equipment manufacturer Fisher Scientific International Inc.; vice president, communications and public affairs, for the biotech company Hybridon Inc.; executive director, public affairs, for Merck & Co.
-Inc.; and director, corporate contributions and community affairs, for United Technologies Corporation.
+Hogen also served as vice president, public affairs, for Purdue Pharma; vice president, external affairs, for the scientific equipment manufacturer Fisher Scientific International Inc.; vice president, communications and public affairs, for the biotech company Hybridon Inc.; executive director, public affairs, for Merck & Co Inc.; and director, corporate contributions and community affairs, for United Technologies Corporation.

 While at Merck, Hogen was president of the Merck Company Foundation, re-energizing the philanthropic efforts of the pharmaceutical company and doubling the foundation’s budget.
 Among his achievements, he conceived and launched the Merck Institute for Science Education, a $20 million initiative to improve the quality of science teaching in elementary schools.
 He also championed support for Teach for America and the Children’s Health Fund—expanding it internationally to St. Petersburg, Russia.
 During his tenure at Merck, the company was awarded the Lawrence A. Wien Prize for Social Responsibility.